Cameroon elections overshadowed by violence, boycott - Journal du Cameroun

 “We could have had a few seats in parliament and some town councillors, but how would that enable us to influence events in Cameroon?”
 Kamto said in an interview with AFP in Paris last month.

-“I would have voted for the MRC but on Sunday I’m going to stay at home,” a young Yaounde voter, who gave his name as Xavier, told AFP.
+“I would have voted for the MRC but on Sunday I’m going to stay at home,” a young Yaounde voter, who gave his name as Xavier, told AFP ahead of the vote.

 The boycott will all but guarantee a crushing victory for the RDPC, which in the outgoing legislature had 148 out of 180 seats.